Play with Pride

 Anton Hysen – Swedish professional player; 2nd active male player to come out in the world.
 Son of former Swedish international Glenn Hysen.

-For more information on getting involved with the LGBT & Allies Coaches Advocacy Group, contact Dan Woog (LGBT & Allies Group Chair)
+For more information on getting involved with the LGBTQ & Allies Coaches Advocacy Group, contact Dan Woog (LGBTQ & Allies Group Chair)